ACM-Research/language-trends-mobile-keyboard/README.md

-# Federated Learning of a Mobile Keyboard Next-Word Prediction Model
+# Analysis of Language Trends with a Next-Word Prediction Model

 **ACM Research, Fall 2021**